 The impact of a WOMS can be subtle or substantial.
 Before acquiring a work order management tool, you’ll want to seriously consider how you want it to shape, reconfigure, or transform your operation.
 Some software focuses exclusively on processing work orders.
 Operations heads looking for more multifaceted software can go in a variety of directions.

 If you want more fluid, responsive communications between field techs, dispatchers, and managers, consider a WOMS with geomapping and dynamic routing.
-If you’re looking to overhaul how your business oversees parts and equipment, look for software that includes inventory management.
+Overhauling how your business oversees parts and equipment?
+Then look for software that includes inventory management.
 Work order management software can be a one-dimensional tool or a Swiss Army knife.
-Carefully decide how you want your operation to change—whether through communications, efficiency, accountability, or technological adoption—and look for a WOMS that supports those transformational goals.
+Carefully decide how you want your operation to change.
+Are you facing issues with communications, efficiency, accountability, technological adoption?
+Look for a WOMS that supports those transformational goals.

 One of the most important methods for narrowing down prospective platforms is establishing the functionalities that matter most to you.
 At their simplest, work order management tools process work orders through a digital database.
 Managers, field techs, and back-office personnel can access that database and those work orders from almost anywhere.
 Employees can add, modify, and update work orders in a streamlined fashion that can easily outperform paper-based systems.
 But after that, work order management tools can vary dramatically in terms of capabilities and features.

-Managers that put a high premium on field visibility and workflow flexibility should look for a WOMS with dynamic routing and advanced mapping capabilities.
+If you put a high premium on field visibility and workflow flexibility, look for a WOMS with dynamic routing and advanced mapping capabilities.
 Managers and dispatchers can use real-time mapping to see where their field service engineers (FSEs) are and assign work orders based on location and availability.
 Operations chiefs overseeing sophisticated field assets, meanwhile, may want to look for a platform that supports automated maintenance scheduling.
 These systems establish preventative maintenance measures that can extend asset longevity.
 Other platforms feature cutting-edge data visualizations and metrics reporting.
-Managers eager to embrace the big data revolution and reshape their business according to the latest industry analytics may want to consider software with top-level statistical reporting.
+Field heads eager to embrace the big data revolution and reshape their business according to the latest industry analytics may want to consider software with top-level statistical reporting.

-Managers that put a high premium on field visibility and workflow flexibility should look for a WOMS with dynamic routing and advanced mapping capabilities.
-Managers and dispatchers can use real-time mapping to see where their field service engineers (FSEs) are and assign work orders based on location and availability
+If you put a high premium on field visibility and workflow flexibility, look for a WOMS with dynamic routing and advanced mapping capabilities.
+Managers and dispatchers can use real-time mapping to see where their field service engineers (FSEs) are and assign work orders based on location and availability.

 Work order management tools are rapidly evolving the way field service professionals simplify workflow, automate tasks, and streamline logistics.
 Transitioning from paper to digital work orders is only the tip of the iceberg.
 To find the WOMS that’s right for your operation, carefully research your options and the specific functionalities they offer.